WittsMei/WittsMei-Retrieval-Augmented-Generation-RAG-/README.md

 - User data: For a chatbot this is the data associated with the user providing the query.
 Other data not available in the model: For a chatbot this often includes knowledge base data or relevant documents that are not available on the internet.

+### Retrieving relevant data: Semantic search
+- **Semantic search** attempts to provide results that are guided by the meaning of the query, not by directly matching the words in the query.